华裔文:HWAYIH WOEN

 As the title suggests, this website is a comprehensive resource on how to use Chinese characters to write the English language.
 The user, from the outset, must clearly understand this point because the layman's stereotypical misunderstanding conflates this system with the construction of an entirely new and bona fide language.
 That is to say, the content of this online reference is not a constructed language in the tradition of, for example, Volapük, Esperanto, or Ido.
 Rather, what is presented here is strictly an orthographic system, one that will enable the knowledgeable user to read a string of Chinese characters and read aloud a perfectly formulated spoken English sentence on the basis of what is functionally—though not technically—a one-to-one graphical-spoken correspondence.

-Everyone knows that English has 26 letters; however, hardly any native English speaker knows that the language contains 48 sounds, divided across 3 different subcategories.
+Everyone knows that English has 26 letters; however, hardly any native anglophone knows that the language itself contains 48 sounds, divided across 3 broad subcategories.
 Hwayih Woen assigns 48 unique Chinese characters to represent these 48 English sounds on a strict 1:1 sound-to-symbol ratio with no exceptions.
-This enables the user to phonetically represent on paper any English word, and—by logical extention—any English sentence.
+These characters as a group form the majuscule (i.e. "upper case") forms of the Hwayih Woen Phonetic Characters.
+Additionally, Hwayih Woen also assigns a parallel set of 48 symbols adapted from the Jèw-yeān Foó-hòw(注音符号)system, which in turn form the miniscule (i.e. "lower case") forms of the Hwayih Woen Phonetic Characters.
+This enables the user to phonetically represent on paper any English word, and—by logical extension—any English sentence.
 As was already previously mentioned above, this practice of writing out English words and sentences on the basis of sound instead of spelling is called the "Junior Script," and is the natural starting place to begin learning the Hwayih Woen system.

 This website lists out, free of charge, all 48 phonetic characters grouped within their respective subcategories to facilitate easily repeatable reference look-up.
 However, for those individuals who have zero prior experience with Chinese characters and/or find the complexity of the 48 Phonetic Characters to be too overwhelming, this website is pleased to provide a full and comprehensive worktext that demonstrates the tangibility of each Phonetic Character stroke-by-stroke in a way that ensures reliable retention.